FIR filed against makers of web series ‘Tandav’, Amazon Prime official

 Uttar Pradesh Chief Minister Adityanath’s Media Advisor Shalabh Mani Tripathi warned the web series’ team of arrest.
 “Playing with the sentiments of people will not be tolerated,” he said in a tweet in Hindi.
 “Serious charges have been invoked against the team of Tandav, which is spreading hatred disguised as a cheap web series.
 Prepare for arrest soon.”

+Meanwhile, Bharatiya Janata Party leader Kapil Mishra issued a legal notice to Amazon Prime.
+He asked the platform to remove the series or threatened to begin criminal proceedings.

 On Sunday, the Ministry of Information and Broadcasting had asked Amazon Prime for an explanation on the matter, according to PTI.
-This happened after Bharatiya Janata Party MP Manoj Kotak sought a ban on the series for insulting Hindu gods.
+This happened after BJP MP Manoj Kotak sought a ban on the series for insulting Hindu gods.

 In a letter to Information and Broadcasting Minister Prakash Javadekar, Kotak spoke about the need to regulate over-the-top platforms.
 He claimed that content on such platforms was “full of sex, violence, drugs, abuse, hate and vulgarity”.
 “Sometimes, they also hurt religious sentiments,” the MP added.